Almanca konuşmak istiyorum.

 İngilizce konuşmak kolay değildir.

-- Speaking English isn't easy.
+- Speaking English is not easy.

 Tom kadar iyi Fransızca konuşamayabilirim ama genellikle söylemek istediğim şeyi diyalog kurabilirim.